A big question, which understandably comes up often for someone shopping for a Van Staal Reel is “what size reel should I get?”

 All Van Staal reels are anodized.
 Color choice is merely a preference.
 If you want to get technical, black is the thickest anodizing while silver reels will hide rock rash and wear the best.
 Many anglers, especially those that sometimes fish during the day, like the stealth offered by the black reels.
 Nocturnal anglers only real concern is how the reel might match your fishing rod or how the reel looks hanging in the garage during the off-season.

 Have more questions?
-Feel free to give us a call at 866-SWE-ORDER.
-Almost all employees at the Saltwater Edge who fish the surf fish Van Staal reels, and will be happy discuss this line of reels with you.
+Feel free to give us a call at 401-842-0062.
+Almost all employees at the Saltwater Edge who fish the surf fish Van Staal reels, and will be happy to discuss this line of reels with you.

 Want to put that reel to work?
 Check out this article on surf fishing basics: